Manage event subscriptions (Recommended)

 Note

-You can also create a subscription policy from the System Event menu as follows:
+You can also create a subscription policy from the System Event menu.
+To do so, perform the following steps:

 1. In the left-side navigation pane, choose Event Center > System Event.

-3. On the Subscription Policy tab, use the drop-down list to filter for disabled policies.
+3. On the Subscription Policy tab, use the drop-down list to filter for policies that are disabled.
 Then, find the target subscription policy and click Enable in the Actions column.

 4. Click OK.